Meng-Tzu/GoDating/README.md

 ## Description

-A dating website that provides personalized recommendation system, real-time messaging / notifications, and convenient search of chat history.
+A dating website that offers a personalized recommendation system.
+It integrates maps to provide approximate locations of candidates, allowing users to have a general idea of their whereabouts.
+Additionally, this website provides real-time messaging and notifications, as well as a convenient chat record search feature.

 ## Table of Contents